Distribution Knowledge Embedding for Graph Pooling: Preliminary

 \section{Preliminary}

 A graph is a data structure consisting of two components, \emph{i.e.}, \emph{vertices}, and \emph{edges}.
 Formally, a graph consisting of $n$ nodes can be represented as $G=(\bm{A},\bm{X})$, where $\bm{A} \in \mathbb{R}^{n\times n}$ is adjacency matrix and $\bm{X}\in \mathbb{R}^{n\times d}$ is the node feature matrix.
-Given a set of labeled graphs $\mathcal{S} = {(G_1,y_1),(G_2,y_2),...,(G_N,y_N)}$, where $y_i \in \mathcal{Y}$ is the label of $i$-th graph $G_i \in \mathcal{G}$, the purpose of graph-level tasks, \textit{e.g.,}, graph classification, is to learn a mapping $f:\mathcal{G}\rightarrow \mathcal{Y}$ that maps graphs to the set of labels.
-The vital step towards these tasks is graph pooling, which takes node embedding features as input.
-To efficiently aggregate node features with adjacency information, graph neural networks (GNNs)~\cite{cai2020multi,kipf2016semi,xu2018powerful,yang2020factorizable} are developed to learn more powerful representation by considering topological structure information.
+Given a set of labeled graphs $\mathcal{S} = {(G_1,y_1),(G_2,y_2),...,(G_N,y_N)}$, where $y_i \in \mathcal{Y}$ is the label of $i$-th graph $G_i \in \mathcal{G}$, the purpose of graph-level tasks, \textit{e.g.,} graph classification, is to learn a mapping function $f:\mathcal{G}\rightarrow \mathcal{Y}$ that maps graphs to the set of labels.
+Different from nodel-level tasks, which mainly leverage the graph neural networks to generate node representations for downstream tasks, graph-level tasks require holistic graph-level representations for graph-structured inputs of which the size and topology are varying.
+To efficiently tackle graph classification tasks, graph neural networks and graph pooling methods are developed to learn powerful node features and graph-level representations.

-\textbf{Graph neural networks}\; Graph neural networks (GNNs) are deep learning based models and have become a widely applied graph analysis methods recently.
-The structure learning of the graph is reflected in aggregation strategy by considering adjacency information.
+Graph neural networks (GNNs) are deep learning based models and have recently become widely applied graph analysis methods.
+The structure learning of the graph is reflected in the aggregation strategy by considering adjacency information.
 Given a graph consisting of $n$ nodes $G=(\bm{A},\bm{X})$, GNNs generally follow a message-passing architecture: